Improving fish passage in Dandenong Creek

 Maintaining in-stream connectivity is critical for fish

-Some of our native fish species migrate between fresh water and the sea in order to spawn and reproduce.
+Some of our native fish species migrate between fresh water and the sea to spawn, feed and disperse.
 Stream connectivity and habitat diversity are critical components of healthy rivers and creeks and fish require free movement along the length of rivers and streams and between estuarine and freshwater environments.

 Impeding fish passage through the construction of dams, weirs, floodgates and waterway crossings can negatively impact native fish by interrupting spawning or seasonal migrations, restricting access to preferred habitat, increasing susceptibility to predation and fragmenting continuous communities.